dnazevedoda/PythonTicTacToe/README.md

 I've tried inserting an int(input) option for players' names.
 Which was successfully implemented.

-My next idea was to try to randomize the order in which the players start the game, add a scoreboard, and maybe the ability to play 1 vs the machine.
+My next idea was:
+to try to randomize the order in which the players start the game since in this code Player 2 always starts first, add a scoreboard, and maybe the ability to play 1 vs the machine.

 However, I still lack the proper knowledge to do that.